 Many of these standards significantly impact master planning.
 The most significant such impact will be in standoff distances.
-If standoff distances are not "reserved" they will be encroached upon and will not be available when compliance for existing facilities is required due to meeting one of the triggers in paragraph 1-8.2.
+If standoff distances are not "reserved" they will be encroached upon and will not be available when compliance for existing facilities is required due to meeting one of the triggers in the "Applicability" paragraph in Chapter 1, subparagraph entitled, "Existing Buildings".